Structure relocation may be defined as the process of moving a structure from one place to another.

 b.
 It helps to preserve historical places.

 c.
-It provides safety to the structure against natural disaster.
+It provides safety to the structure against natural disasters.

 d.
 It becomes suitable if existing soil does not have the bearing capacity to hold the structure.